reearth/quickjs-emscripten-sync/README.md

 ### `defaultRegisteredObjects: [any, string][]`

-Default value of registeredObjects option.
+Default value of registeredObjects option of the Arena class constructor.

 ### `complexity(target: any, max?: number): number`